awsdocs/amazon-connect-admin-guide/doc_source/call-and-chat.md

 ## Can't make outbound call to another agent<a name="call-and-chat-troubleshooting1"></a>

-If you're on a chat and having trouble making an outbound call to another agent, that agent may be handling a chat conversation\.
-They can't receive a call while on a chat\.
+If you're on a chat and having trouble making an outbound call to another agent, it could be because that agent's routing profile is not set up to allow them to take calls while on a chat or task contact\.
+They need to be assigned to a routing profile that allows [cross\-channel concurrency](routing-profiles.md)\.

 ## Can't see phone number quick connects in the CCP<a name="call-and-chat-troubleshooting2"></a>